US: Car rams into Wisconsin Christmas parade | DW | 22.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The attack in the Milwaukee suburb of Waukesha has left several injured, according to local authorities.
-Police have asked people to temporarily stay away from downtown Waukesha.
+The attack in the Milwaukee suburb of Waukesha caused "some fatalities" and left several injured, according to local police.

-A vehicle sped into a Christmas parade in the US state of Wisconsin on Sunday, leaving more than 20 people injured, according to local authorities.
+A vehicle sped into a Christmas parade in the US state of Wisconsin on Sunday, caused "some fatalities" and left more than 20 people injured, police said.

-The attack occurred in Waukesha, a city within the Milwaukee metropolitan area.
+Police have arrested a person suspected of carrying out the attack occurred in the city of Waukesha, which is within the Milwaukee metropolitan area.

-Police said the scene was now safe and they had "a person of interest they were looking into a this point."
-However, local media reported that Waukesha residents have been asked to shelter in place as police search for suspects.

-Waukesha Mayor Shawn Riley told a local TV station he did not believe there was any more danger to the public.

 Live videos of the parade captured the moment the SUV broke through a barrier and sped onto the road where the parade was taking place.